-Part Purpose Requirement Tick parts completed В Risk Assessment To be completed if decision tree in Part A indicates that intentional or unintentional soil movement will occur during the activity. С DMP To be completed if risk is assessed in Part B to be 'High' or 'Moderate' Dieback Management Plan No. Allocated by District
+Part Purpose Requirement Tick parts completed В Risk Assessment To be completed if decision tree in Part A in intentional or unintentional soil movement with activity. С DMP To be completed if risk is assessed in Part 'Moderate' Dieback Management Plan No. Allocated by District